Why Does Garlic Turn Blue?

-Consider using the blue pigment as an indicator of a good ferment, as it shows that the desired acid environment was achieved.
+Consider using the blue pigment to indicate a good ferment, showing that the desired acid environment was achieved.
 So, in addition to producing the fermentation that I want, this acidic condition is also keeping botulinum from forming.
 Blue garlic means no botulism!

-If it smells strong like garlic, then it is normal, if it smells bad like it turned to compost then I would say it is bad.
+If it smells strong like garlic, it is normal; if it smells like it turned to compost, then I would say it is bad.

 And check out my post on 'how to tell if garlic is bad' to determine if your garlic has gone bad.